WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 If you use a regular Lightning invoice to receive the funds, then the service provider knows your node's public key and the channel he sends the bitcoin to.

 For much better privacy, use rendezvous routing so that the sender does not gain knowledge of your receiving node.
-Also ensure that the communication with the swap server is done over the TPresumably, your mother and father won't
+Also ensure that the communication with the swap server is done over the Tor network.

-or network.

 ### Consolidate several change coins, but in a CoinJoin directly.